EngFlow/example/README.md

 ## Remote execution

-Make sure to include `--remote_executor` and `--bes_backend`, in your `remote` configuration, as well as access credentials if needed.
+Make sure to include `--remote_executor` and `--bes_backend`, in the `remote` configuration of your `.bazelrc.user` file , as well as access credentials if needed.
 For instance,

 ```bzl
 build:remote --remote_executor=grpcs://${CLUSTER_ENDPOINT}/